 Years ago, when I was nervously preparing to leave for basic training, my father advised me to sleep every chance I got.
 I was a young man, and sleep was usually something I did on Monday evening after my brain and body finally forced me to crash.
 None-the-less, I took his advice, and now believe, the extra rest I received was the primary reason I was able to stay focused, calm, and collected during all of the stress my drill instructors placed on me.
 Recent findings suggest that sleep plays a housekeeping role that removes toxins in your brain that build up while awake. [i] Now around the age my father was when he passed down his wisdom, I know more than ever, the importance sleep plays to be able to function properly during the day, to stay healthy, and safe.
 Without the proper amount of sleep, I just seem a little off of my game, in a fog, and slower to react.

-The American public has always been fascinated by true crime stories.
+The American public has always been fascinated by true crime and murder house stories.

 Gruesome murders and violent crimes have managed to gain prominent representation in the media.
 Whether this is a problematic issue or not, is a discussion for another day.
 Here at DiedInHouse™, we’ve covered different stories of graphic crimes, from the horrific case of serial killer Ted Bundy to the chilling stories of the infamous serial killers of Ohio.
 Now comes the senseless case of Jodi Arias.